★ BEST INVESTING TOOLS COMPARISON ★

 Does Federal Reserve Bank of New York - Data & Statistics or MarketWatch have an API?

-Federal Reserve Bank of New York - Data & Statistics provides API access for programmatic data retrieval and custom integrations.
-MarketWatch doesn't currently offer an API, so you'll need to use their web interface.
+Federal Reserve Bank of New York - Data & Statistics has an API for programmatic access and custom integrations.
+MarketWatch doesn't, so you're working through its interface.

 Should I choose Federal Reserve Bank of New York - Data & Statistics or MarketWatch?